bignerdranch/CoreDataStack/.github/CONTRIBUTING.md

 # Contributing to the BNR Core Data Stack

-We gladly welcome contributions from the community in the form of issues, suggestions, feature requests, and pull request.
+We gladly welcome contributions from the community in the form of issues, suggestions, feature requests, and pull requests.

 ## Issues